Soyio-id/soyio-rn-sdk/README.md

 ### 2. Signature attempt (coming soon...)

-The **`signature_attempt`** is a process where, using a previously created `signature_attempt_id`, a flow is initiated in which a user can digitally sign a document.
+The **`signature_attempt`** is a process where, using a previously created `signature_attempt_id`, a request is initiated in which a user can digitally sign a document.
 To sign the document, the user must be authenticated.
 This authentication can occur either through an access key or facial video.
-It's important to note that for this flow, the user must have been previously verified with Soyio.
+It's important to note that for this request, the user must have been previously verified with Soyio.

 ```jsx
 import { useSoyioAuth } from "@soyio/soyio-rn-sdk";